noahcao/spc/README.md

 ```
 By default, the message port of Carla Simulator is 2000 and the **--port** arg should be set as the same.

-Besides, because of some known bug in carla 8 [issue#263](https://github.com/carla-simulator/carla/issues/263), we provide a docker environment to run spc where both carla simulator and spc client is packaged inside.
+Besides, because of some known bug in carla 8 ([issue#263](https://github.com/carla-simulator/carla/issues/263)), we provide a docker environment to run spc where both carla simulator and spc client are packaged inside.
 Please use the docker image by:

 ```shell
 docker pull deepdrive/spc